 We'll select a cell in the data, choose Pivot Table from the Insert tab on the ribbon, and accept default settings.

-As you can see, we get a pivot table on a new sheet.
-Let's add the field Address to get a count of all properties, then add the field Status as a Row Label.
+As you can see, we get a pivot table on a new worksheet.
+Let's add the Address field to get a count of all properties, then add the Status field as a Row Label.
 You can see that we have a total of 16 properties: 8 for sale, 2 pending, and 6 Sold.

 Now let's add some additional properties to the data.
 We'll just paste the new listings at the bottom of the existing data.
-Now let's refresh the pivot table.
+Let's refresh the pivot table.
 Notice that the pivot table doesn't change.
 That's because the new data isn't automatically added to the pivot table.

-We can fix the problem by going to the pivot table Options tab, and choosing Change Data Source on the Ribbon.
+We can fix this problem by choosing Change Data Source on the Ribbon.
 After we update the data source to include the full set of data, we see 26 properties in the pivot table as expected.

-Now let's remove the pivot table, and try again.
+Now let's remove the pivot table, and the extra data we added, and try again.
 This time, we'll convert the data to a Table first.

-To convert data to a table, select a cell anywhere in the data, then choose Table from the Insert menu.
+To convert data to a table, select a cell anywhere in the data, then choose Table from the Insert tab.
 Then change the table style if you like.

 You can also change the table name to something more meaningful, but this is optional.

-We'll accept default settings, then build out the pivot table as before.
+We'll accept the default settings, then build our pivot table as before.